stockerts/f5xc-api-discovery/README.md

 Simple method for providing API Discovery via Distributed Cloud for APIs that are not proxied by Distributed Cloud.

-This approach doesn't require an actual service response, only cloned or mirrored request traffic.
+This approach doesn't require an actual service response, only request traffic.

 ## Table of Contents
 1. [Flow](#flow)